pinely-international/tama/docs/docs/learn/guides/view-transitions.md

 ## Demo

-Start from the [Proton Elements template](https://stackblitz.com/edit/proton-elements-range) and add a `src/app/ViewTransitionsDemo.tsx` file that exports the `Dashboard` example above.
+Start from the [Tama Elements template](https://stackblitz.com/edit/tama-elements-range) and add a `src/app/ViewTransitionsDemo.tsx` file that exports the `Dashboard` example above.
 Point the router to this component (e.g. render it inside `App.tsx`) to try the transition queue in the browser.
 The template already ships with the necessary styles and bundler configuration, so you only need to paste the component and hit the **Run** button.